f4exb/sdrangel/plugins/channeltx/modrtty/readme.md

 <h2>Introduction</h2>

-This plugin can be used to transmit RTTY encoded text.
+This plugin can be used to modulate RTTY (Radioteletype) encoded text.
+RTTY uses BFSK (Binary Frequency Shift Keying), where transmission of data alternates between two frequencies, the mark frequency and the space frequency.
+The RTTY Modulator should be centered in between these frequencies.
+The baud rate, frequency shift (difference between mark and space frequencies), filter bandwidth and baudot character set are configurable.

 <h2>Interface</h2>